Jessica Simpson Bore (Almost!) All in a Cheeky Birthday Snap

 RELATED: An Ode to Jessica Simpson's Now Defunct Dessert Beauty

 As she rang in the big 3-7, the singer took to Instagram to document her summery celebration.
-Simpson captioned the snap with a phrase that sums up her cheeky (um, literally) sense of humor: "Kiss my but 36," the stunner wrote, while showing off her tanned posterior.
+Simpson captioned the snap with a phrase that sums up her cheeky (um, literally) sense of humor: "Kiss My Butt 36," the stunner wrote, while showing off her tanned posterior.

 Simpson's fruity cocktail wasn't the only thing accessorized to the nines.
-The shoe designer paired her patterned bikini bottoms with gigantic hoop earrings and oversized sunnies.
+The shoe designer paired her patterned bikini bottoms with gigantic hoop earrings by Jennifer Fisher and oversized sunnies.
 And though she bade a curt adieu to the year she was leaving behind (no pun intended), the singer had a pretty good year.

 VIDEO: Jessica Simpson's Most Precious Mommy and Me Moments